keajs/kea-docs/docs/api/logic.md

 ## Properties

-There are several properties you may call on a logic.
+There are several properties you may access on a logic.

 ```javascript
 const logic = kea({